-For the filter graph to use filters automatically, they need to be registered in a separate DirectShow® registry entry, as well as being registered with COM.
+For the filter graph to use filters automatically, the filters need to be registered in a separate DirectShow registry entry, as well as being registered with COM.
 (However, if the application adds the filters manually, they do not need to be registered at all.)

-DirectShow® uses a "merit system" to determine which filter is used to handle a specific task.
-The "merit" of each filter is determined by a value which is stored in the registry—and that value is determined by the creator of the filter.
+DirectShow uses a "merit system" to determine which filter to use to handle a specific task.
+The "merit" of each filter is determined by a value stored in the registry—and that value is determined by the creator of the filter.
 The actual properties or quality of a filter have nothing to do with its merit.
 For example, to decompress MPEG2 data, you need an MPEG2 decoder.
 If multiple MPEG2 decoders exist on the machine, the decoder with the highest value in the registry will be used.

-DirectShow® also has many interfaces which allow for capturing from and controlling many types of webcams, TV tuners, and other devices that have a DirectShow® driver.
+DirectShow also has many interfaces for capturing from and controlling many types of webcams, TV tuners, and other devices that have a DirectShow driver.
 Options include controlling the TV tuner, and setting many common device properties such as capture size, color space, and frame rate.

-LEAD's solution—the LEADTOOLS Multimedia SDK—handles these issues "under the hood," and exposes this functionality to the developer through dozens of easy-to-use interfaces.
+LEAD's solution—the LEADTOOLS Multimedia SDK—handles the complexity "under the hood," but exposes Multimedia functionality to the developer through dozens of easy-to-use interfaces.

 Three of these interfaces handle the most common tasks: ltmmCapture, ltmmPlay and ltmmConvert.
-They simplify the process of using DirectShow® to connect the correct filters in the correct order, enumerate capture devices for capture, navigate DVDs, perform media playback, and many others.
+They simplify the process of using DirectShow to connect the correct filters in the correct order, enumerate availaable capture devices for capture, navigate DVDs, perform media playback, and many other tasks.

 EditGraph Method.
-The "EditGraph" method, provided in all three major interfaces (Capture, Control, and Play) in the LEADTOOLS Multimedia SDK, allows you to view the current graph using GraphEdit, a free utility that ships with the DirectShow® SDK.
-Once this method is called, a message box appears bearing notification that the current graph has been registered.
+The "EditGraph" method, provided in all three major interfaces (Capture, Control, and Play) in the LEADTOOLS Multimedia SDK, allows you to view the current graph using GraphEdit, a free utility that ships with the DirectShow SDK.
+After GraphEdit is called, a message box appears bearing notification that the current graph has been registered.
 At this point, open GraphEdit and select the "Connect To Remote Graph" option.
 Your graph will be listed as an available graph.
 Select it, and the visible graph will be built in GraphEdit.

 Example 1: Debugging Using GraphEdit.
-An MPEG2 file plays on one machine, but does not play on another machine.
+An MPEG2 file plays on one machine but does not play on another machine.
 Probably, there are different filters in use on the different machines.
 Run GraphEdit on each machine, and compare the filter graphs.
-You will most likely see a difference in the filters being used on the two machines.
+Most likely you will see a difference in the filters being used on the two machines.
 If a non-LEAD decoder is being used which is not handling the data properly, unregister that decoder, so that the LEAD decoder will be used and the file will render correctly.

 AMCAP.
 AMCAP is a free capture utility that ships with the Microsoft DirectX SDK.
-It is not a LEAD product, but uses the same DirectX code as LEAD to capture from capture devices.
-For this reason, it is a good application to test with on devices that appear to function incorrectly with LEAD.
+It is not a LEAD product, but uses the same DirectX code that LEAD uses to capture from capture devices.
+For this reason, it is a good application to test devices that appear to function incorrectly with LEAD.

 MSDN DirectShow documentation.
 Retrieved on July 7, 2007.